-By Scott Laycock, Partner, Aaron Gadiel, Partner and Camilla Counsel, Lawyer
+By Scott Laycock, Partner and Aaron Gadiel, Partner

 We have received a number of requests for further explanation of the Public Health (COVID-19 Restrictions on Gathering and Movement) Order 2020 (NSW Government Gazette number 65 of 30 March 2020) (Public Health Order) and how it relates to construction sites.
 For more information on COVID-19 related risks and your current, or future, construction contract, you can access our previous article here.